Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 The City immediately took action to implement the elements outlined in the plan.
 Although the city has taken great strides in recent years to reduce illicit discharges, we welcome this opportunity to further develop systems and educational elements that will improve our Outstanding Florida Waters.
 Highlights of the program are:

-FEMA’s Flood maps for Key West first became effective December 31, 1974.
-Buildings constructed after that date were required to be at certain elevations above sea level.
+The flood maps for Key West first became effective December 31, 1974.
+Buildings constructed after that date were required to be at certain minimal elevations above sea level.
 Existing buildings within regulated flood zones were grandfathered into the National Flood Insurance Program (NFIP) at their current elevations.
 However, that grandfathered status ceases once the building has been renovated by half it’s market value.
 Once that threshold is reached, renovation plans must include elevating the home to current flood levels.

-Actually, the first flood maps were effective circa 1970/71, back when the NFIP was administered by HUD.
+Actually, the first flood maps were effective circa 1970/71, back when the NFIP was administered by the U.S. Department of Housing and Urban Development (HUD) .
 When Federal Emergency Management Agency (FEMA) took over, it had great difficulty discerning records for the early years of the program.
 As a result, FEMA stipulated, that any community with flood maps having an effective date prior to December 21, 1974 - such as Key West - would now be governed by this 1974 date rather than the earlier map dates.

 Federal Emergency Management Agency (FEMA) has mapped flood zones across the city based upon the ground elevation of those areas.
 Zones identifiers such as "AE", "AO", "VE" and "Coastal A" require that buildings within these flood zones are subject to special flood hazard building requirements.
 Zones identified as "X" or "Shaded-X" are mapped as being above expected flood levels, so those special building requirements don’t apply to buildings fully inside these type of flood zones.
 View Online Flood Maps.

-Obtain a private Market Value property appraisal from a local property appraisal company, also known as an Actual Cash Value (ACV) (appraisals based upon Replacement Cost Values may not be used for this purpose, unless they properly account for depreciation; which most don’t).
+Obtain a private Market Value property appraisal from a local property appraisal company, also known as an Actual Cash Value (ACV).
+Note: appraisals based upon Replacement Cost Values may not be used for this purpose, unless they properly account for depreciation; which most don’t.

 Typically, in this locality, a private appraisal usually shows buildings at significantly higher values.
 With a private appraisal, the 50% threshold will be based upon the value of this building shown on the private appraisal; not the overall value of the property, just the building’s value.
 This is the property value minus land, site improvements and values for other buildings on the lot.
 On a private appraisal, the value of the building utilized is the labeled "Depreciated Cost of Improvements," which is often found on page 3 of a six-page Uniform Residential Appraisal Report.
 Submitting a private appraisal to the City doesn’t affect your property tax rate.